datopian/data-cli/docs/push.md

   -i, --interactive        Enable interactive mode.
 Useful when pushing a single file.

-  --published              Make a dataset "published" so it is public on the website (default is "unlisted").

   --schedule               Setup a schedule so the DataHub will automatically re-import the remote file on
                            a regular basis.
 E.g., `every 90s`, `every 5m`, `every 2d`.
 The number is always an integer, selector is `s/m/h/d/w` (second -> week) and you can’t schedule for